davidpfister/subprocess.f/.dox/articles/Articles.md

 end program
 ```

-- **What happens**: It starts `ping localhost`, waits 3 seconds, and then stops it if it’s still running.
+- **What happens**: It starts `ping localhost`, waits 3 seconds, and then stops it if it's still running.

 #### 5. Waiting for Multiple Commands

-If you’re running several commands in the background, use `waitall` to wait for all of them.
-Here’s an example:
+If you're running several commands in the background, use `waitall` to wait for all of them.
+Here's an example:

 ```fortran
 program wait_all